aframevr/aframe/docs/components/gltf-model.md

 ## Loading Inline

-We can also load a glTF model by specifying the path directly within `url()`.
-Note this is less performant than going through the asset management system.
+Alternatively, load a glTF model by specifying the path directly within `url()`.
+This is less performant than using the asset management system.

 ```html
 <a-entity gltf-model="url(/path/to/tree.gltf)"></a-entity>